Davide-sd/sympy-plot-backends/doc/source/overview.rst

      p3.show()

   Therefore, setting attributes to plot objects or to data series after they have been instantiated is strongly unrecommended.
+Read the documentation to learn how to further customize the appearance of figures.

 Take a look at :doc:`Modules </modules/index>` for more examples about the output of this module.